-- 1. Build a wide range of complex ceramic forms including altered, carved, and constructed forms with non-thrown elements. - 2.
+- 1. Build a wide range of complex ceramic forms including altered, carved and constructed forms with non-thrown elements. - 2.
 Apply research regarding the technical and aesthetic properties of historical and contemporary functional ceramics to their production. - 3.
-Perceive the complex interrelationships between glaze materials and firing processes in relation to form, surfaces, and function. - 4.
-Develop a work process that reflects effective resource management for constructing and organizing their work (e.g. time, workload, information, and other resources) in a safe studio environment. - 5.
-Explore the effects of different clay bodies and glazes in relation to ceramic form and function.
+Perceive the complex interrelationships between glaze materials and firing processes in relation to form, surfaces and function. - 4.
+Develop a work process that reflects effective resource management for constructing and organizing their work (e.g. time, workload, information and other resources) in a safe studio environment. - 5.
+Explore the effects of different clay bodies and glazes in relation to ceramic form and function. - 6.
+Work in a collaborative team environment to fire and control gas kilns, using different approaches.